Kent State University College of Podiatric Medicine: Sports

-The college participated in at least two Varsity Men's sports during its early years of operation.
-The Ohio College of Chiropody competed against Youngstown State University and Case Western Reserve University in fencing during the early 1930s.
+The college participated in at least two varsity men's sports during its early years of operation.
+The Ohio College of Chiropody competed against Youngstown University and Case Institute in fencing during the early 1930s.

-The college also participated in Men's basketball as Ohio Chiropody from 1929-1941.
-The Chiropodists competed in regular season play against NCAA members such as: Cleveland State University, Ohio University Bowling Green State University, Youngstown State University, Slippery Rock University, Duquesne University, and NCAA/NAIA teams: Thiel College, Waynesburg University, Adrian College, Defiance College, Mount Union College, Heidelberg College.
+The college also participated in Men's basketball as Ohio Chiropody from 1929 to 1941.
+The Chiropodists competed in regular season play against NCAA members such as: Fenn College, Ohio University Bowling Green State University, Youngstown University, Slippery Rock University, Duquesne University, and NCAA/NAIA teams: Thiel College, Waynesburg University, Adrian College, Defiance College, Mount Union College, Heidelberg College.

-Based on material available regarding the teams that Ohio Chiropody played, it is likely that the College competed mainly among the Ohio Athletic Conference, Michigan Intercollegiate Athletic Association and West Virginia Intercollegiate Athletic Conference as an unaffiliated team neither in the NCAA or NAIA.
+Based on material available regarding the teams that Ohio Chiropody played, it is likely that the college competed mainly among the Ohio Athletic Conference, Michigan Intercollegiate Athletic Association and West Virginia Intercollegiate Athletic Conference as an unaffiliated team neither in the NCAA or NAIA.
 The past and current members of Presidents' Athletic Conference (founded in 1955) are also listed in archival material as having competed against Ohio Chiropody.

 Ohio Chiropody NCAA Basketball ended in February 1941 when two Chiropody athletes were killed in an automobile crash en route to West Virginia to play the West Liberty University Hilltoppers.
 A third student, Ted Rosser, was injured in the crash but survived.
 Rosser was a freshman transfer student from the University of Pittsburgh Panthers basketball team.
-The College decided to suspend the remaining games of the '41 season, and they subsequently withdrew from further intercollegiate NCAA sports.
+The college decided to suspend the remaining games of the '41 season, and they subsequently withdrew from further intercollegiate NCAA sports.